Tezirg/ArduinoExpress/README.md

 Just tested on Teensy 3.2 but it should work with other boards

 ## Documentation
-The interface as close as possible imitating Express
+The library imitates Express as much as possible

 ### RestServer

  * [All](https://expressjs.com/en/4x/api.html#app.all): matches all HTTP verbs